Graduate Admissions Information Session

 The Department considers the M.Div. degree to be a professional degree in Theology, and not equivalent to an M.A. in Religion.

 Students will need to have language preparation that enables them to meet the language requirements of the doctoral program within the normal expectations of time.
 In practice this usually means that the students admitted must have already achieved competence in at least one language of modern scholarship and at least one source language where applicable.
 Students who would like to pursue doctoral studies in Religion in this Department are advised to provide well in advance for appropriate language study in their B.A. and M.A. programs.

 In the rare case where a student is admitted without sufficient breadth or quantity of course work in Religion or without appropriate language preparation, she or he will be asked to take additional study, either before admission or during an extended doctoral program as stipulated in the offer of admission.

 Application information, including a link to the online application, is available at https://apply.sgs.utoronto.ca/Default.aspx.
-Please note that the online application for September 2017 admission will be available as of October 1.
+Please note that the online application for September 2020 admission will be available as of October 1.
 The Department uses a self-administered application process which includes an online application form.
-Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and forward original copies of all transcripts to the Department.
+Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and upload scanned copies of their transcripts.

 Complete applications consist of:

 2. A statement (three pages maximum) of proposed study: This must include a statement indicating a possible thesis subject and knowledge of languages, a brief summary of theoretical and methodological training and interests, and an indication of potential committee members, as well as an indication of why the Department is a suitable place for graduate study in the intended area.
 To the right are statements from successful past applicants.